Introduction

 \end{eqnarray*}

-This is called “Taylor expansion around \(a\)”.
+and this is called the “Taylor expansion around \(a\)”.

 f(x + a) &=& f(x) + f^{\prime}(x)\, a + \frac{1}{2!}f^{\prime\prime}(x)\, a^2 + \cdots + \frac{1}{n!}f^{(n)}(x)\, a^n + \cdots \\